ken-matsui/notify-slack/README.md

 # notify-slack

-Send various notifications, which are mentions, review requests, review results, and so on, on GitHub to Slack.
+Send only task-related notifications from GitHub to Slack

 ## Message Examples on Slack